 Bringing those saggy (!) muscles back to life is extremely important as I mentioned above, and to get them grooving again – you have to work on activating them.
 Surprisingly, I actually don’t do a lot of situp’s and if your tummy muscles are weak, I don’t suggest you do them first off either.
 Pregnancy puts a lot of pressure on your pelvis and pelvic floor muscles (I always get nervous about writing those words… pelvic… floor ….muscles.
 Mum’s often just grin when it’s mentioned.
 It makes me wanna go to the loo just thinking about it.
 Sorry, side tracked!).
 Anyway, your pelvis suffers and so does your back, so trying to do 50 situps every day will probably do you more harm than good.
 I find that by strengthening my core, I work all of the muscles that support my tummy and those around it.
 My favourite core exercises are:

 – Planks (respect your body, I initially only started off holding a plank for 20 seconds at a time.
 I’m now up to 2-3 minutes in a general workout and my max plank time is six minutes.
 My aim is to increase that time by 15 seconds every week or so.
 I put my phone infront of me with the timer on and blast my music.
-I usually have three kids trying to jump over me and ok – now and again, I move them away with some toys and start again, but otherwise, I let them jump over me, I grit my teeth and get through it!)
+I usually have three kids trying to jump over me and ok – now and again, I move them away with some toys like cars or scooters I found at the ScooterAdviser site, but otherwise, I let them jump over me, I grit my teeth and get through it!)
 I also love side to sides (laying flat on your back, knees raised and slow and controlled reach around and tap each ankle), mountain climbers, ab twists, flutter kicks.

-– Do body weight strength exercises and when possible, lift weights.
+– Do body weight strength exercises and when possible, lift weights, what I did was try to find a Personal Trainer near me that was willing to help me out at least once a week.
 (If you don’t have weights, use your kids if they are light enough!)
 You will have seen in some of my videos that I often squat with my twins and raise them into the air.
 It’s fun for everyone!
 As I’m doing those basic exercises, I’m concentrating on tightening my tummy and activating my core.
 If you have a kettlebell or dumbbells, google some exercise workouts and use them!
 I tend to lift light weights and do more reps.